Engineering and Technology: Electrical, Physics: Instrumentation and Measurement

 4 Year Degree

-Develops, leads and oversees the management of the Spectrum Sharing Metrology Group spanning, but not limited to, wireless coexistence test, spectrum sensing, noise metrology, modulated signal measurements, and over-the-air test, that underpin the metrological foundations for wireless communications amid rising wireless demand from governments, businesses, and the public.
-The mission of the Group involves highly complex projects and building collaborative efforts within and outside of NIST.
-Promote the activities of the Group to management, colleagues and external stakeholders.
-Key stakeholders include both public and private sector stakeholders in the wireless communications industry.
-Provide technical and managerial direction to Group staff by defining work objectives.
-Oversight for effectively allocating funding, staffing and other resources for the Group.
+Develops, leads and oversees the management of the High-speed Measurements Group, that includes research in measurement science and SI traceable calibrations for internal and external customers, spanning, but not limited to high-speed waveform measurements, electro-optic sampling, on-wafer electrical measurements, analytical and numerical waveform deconvolution, high-speed signal generation, nonlinear vector network analysis, and correlated uncertainty analysis that underpins the metrological foundations for high-speed and high frequency electrical and optical waveform measurements in the classical and quantum regimes.
+The mission of the group involves highly complex projects and building collaborative scientific efforts within and outside of NIST.
+Promotes the activities of the group to management, colleagues and external stakeholders.
+Key stakeholders include both public and private sector stakeholders in the microelectronics electronics and electrical instrumentation industries.
+Provides technical direction to group staff by defining work objectives.
+Provides managerial direction to effectively allocate funding, staffing and other resources for the group.
 Operates independently under general policy guidance and work products are considered well researched, appropriate and technically accurate.

 The position is classified Permanent.